nickmza/nickmza.github.io/source/_posts/kraken-auth.md

 category:
   - Release The KrakenD
 ogimage: ka2.png
-excerpt:
+excerpt: >-
   In a previous article I described getting a minimal KrakenD installation up and running using a simple Node Backend.
 I also configured logging and tracing so that I could see what was happening.
 Today I'm going to explore some of KrakenD's authentication capabilities.
+date: 2023-07-08 07:04:50
 ---

 In a [previous article](https://nickmck.net/2023/06/23/release-the-krakend/) I described getting a minimal KrakenD installation up and running using a simple Node Backend.
 I also configured logging and tracing so that I could see what was happening.
 Today I'm going to explore some of KrakenD's authentication capabilities.